Odderon and proton substructure from a model-independent Levy imaging of elastic $pp$ and $p\bar p$ collisions: Data analysis

 For a kind of uniformity of the comparisons of $p\bar p$ elastic scattering data at various energies, we thus rely on fits and extrapolations with fixed $\alpha = 0.9 $, as detailed in Appendix B, and also summarized in Fig.~\ref{f:levy-fits-ppbar-all}.
 In the low-$|t|$ region, where a diffractive cone is expected, we find that $B(t)$ is actually not exactly constant, but a $t$-dependent function, so the exponential behaviour can only be considered as an approximation at all the considered energies, as clearly seen in Fig.~\ref{f:Slope-ppbar}.
 In $p\bar p$ collisions, the nuclear slope is approximately a constant both in the $|t| \leq$ 0.5 GeV$^2$ (cone), as well as in the 2.0 $\leq |t| \leq$ 3.0 GeV$^2$ (tail) region.
-These data sets cover a broad energy range, and Fig.~\ref{f:Slope-ppbar} clearly indicates, that approximate average values of $B_{\rm cone}(p\overline{p})$ increase monotonically with an increase of $\sqrt{s}$.
-It is remarkable, that the slope parameter $B(t)$ is, rather surprisingly, tending to an energy-scale independent asymptotic value of $B_{\rm tail}(p\overline{p}) \approx 5 $ GeV$^{-2}$, a value that is (within the errors) the same as the slope of the tail at the LHC energies.
+These data sets cover a broad energy range, and Fig.~\ref{f:Slope-ppbar} clearly indicates, that the approximate average values of $B_{\rm cone}(p\overline{p})$ increase monotonically with an increase of $\sqrt{s}$.
+It is remarkable, that the slope parameter $B(t)$ is, rather surprisingly, tending to an energy-scale independent asymptotic value of $B_{\rm tail}(p\overline{p}) \approx 5 $ GeV$^{-2}$.
 The range, over which the asymptotic exponential region prevails, is apparently extending at least up to 3 GeV$^2$ or more.
 The larger the colliding energy, the broader this region, which starts to open at $|t| \simeq 1.5$ GeV$^2$ at $\sqrt{s} = 1.96$ TeV.
-The asymptotic value $B_{\rm tail}(p\overline{p}|1.96 {\rm TeV}) \approx 5 $ GeV$^2$ is nearly the same as the value of $B_{\rm tail}(pp|{\rm LHC})$ at $\sqrt{s} = $ 7 or 13 TeV colliding energies and is thus almost independent of the type of the collisions as well.
+The asymptotic value $B_{\rm tail}(p\overline{p}|1.96\, {\rm TeV}) \approx 5 $ GeV$^2$ is nearly the same as the value of $B_{\rm tail}(pp|{\rm LHC})$ at $\sqrt{s} = $ 7 or 13 TeV colliding energies and is thus almost independent of the type of the collisions as well.